Best Dog Breed for Special Needs Child

 Ride the Wave Love Sofia and Haole the Surf Dog

-The Golden Retriever Haole is a therapy dog as well as skillful surfer from “A Walk On Water” based in California.
+The Golden Retriever Haole is a therapy dog as well as a skillful surfer from “A Walk On Water” based in California.

 For me, Labrador seems to be the best dog for a special needs child.
 They are smart and so full of energy.
 But Haole seems to be a very unique individual.